-To give you a sense of where I do my work, here are some photos from the field in Najaf in Iraq, Aden in Yemen, Maidan Saleh in Saudi Arabia, as well as from Balkh, Daikundi, Nangarhar, and from several of our other field sites in Afghanistan.
+This website is dedicated to my research.
+To give you a sense of where I did my fieldwork, here are some photos from the field in Najaf in Iraq, Aden in Yemen, Maidan Saleh in Saudi Arabia, as well as from Balkh, Daikundi, Nangarhar, and from several of our other field sites in Afghanistan.